 Impact on The Quality of Life:

-Issues with the cervical spine can significantly impact an individual’s quality of life.
-Neck pain, stiffness, and radiating symptoms can hinder daily activities, affecting work, sleep, and overall well-being.
-Cervical spine procedures aim to restore functionality and relieve pain, contributing to an improved quality of life.
+Issues with the cervical spine can impact an individual’s quality of life.
+Neck pain, stiffness, and radiating symptoms can hinder daily life, affecting work, sleep, and overall well-being.
+Cervical spine surgery aims to restore functionality and relieve pain while improving the quality of life.

 Symptoms, Causes, and Risk Factors: Symptoms of cervical spine issues may include neck pain, tingling or numbness in the arms, headaches, and limited motion.
-Causes range from age-related wear and tear to injuries or underlying medical conditions.
-Risk factors include poor posture, occupational factors, and genetic predispositions.
+Causes range from age-related wear and tear to injuries or medical conditions.
+Risk factors include poor posture, work factors, and genetic factors.

 Choosing the Southwest Scoliosis and Spine Institute: